-We would like to thank elected members and officers of the Council for all of their work during 2018-19.
-The production of the accounts is very much a team effort and again the unaudited accounts were completed before the 30 June deadline.
+We would like to thank elected members and officers of the Council for all of their work during 2019-20.
+The production of the accounts is very much a team effort and again the unaudited accounts were completed before the 30 June deadline, this is of particular significance this year given that all of the team were working remotely as the Council operated in emergency mode in response to COVID19.

-Steven Grimmond Chief Executive 27 September 2019 Eileen Rowand MBA CPFA Executive Director Finance and Corporate Services 27 September 2019
+Steven Grimmond Chief Executive

+Eileen Rowand MBA CPFA Executive Director Finance and Corporate Services

-Councillor Dave Dempsey Convener of the Superannuation Fund and Pensions Committee 27 September 2019
+Councillor Dave Dempsey Convener of the Superannuation Fund and Pensions Committee

-PENSION FUND ANNUAL GOVERNANCE STATEMENT
+FIFE PENSION FUND ANNUAL GOVERNANCE STATEMENT